facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/api.md

 dictionary where various keys and values can be stored.
 This can be used to count blocks on a page or anything else you can think of.

+## Accessing the Markdown Object

+Some plugins occasionally need access to the current Markdown object.
+If this is needed, it can be accessed via the class attribute `self.md`.

 ## Argument

 The argument is used to declare a common block specific input for a particular block type.
 This is often, but not